MeetM15/MeetM15/README.md

-- 👋 Hi, I’m @MeetM15
+- 👋 Hi, I’m Meet Mistry
 - 👀 I’m interested in Frontend Web Development and Game Development
+- :electron: I specialise in ReactJS and NextJS .
+- 🧙‍♂️ I have knowledge of web3 and I have also used Web3.js in several projects
+- 🖥️ I have created several real world DAPPS .
-- 💞️ I’m looking to collaborate on Real world projects
+- 🤝 I’m looking to collaborate on Real world projects
 - 📫 How to reach me - meet.mistry.work@gmail.com

 <!---